Can You Sue A Company That Has Ceased Trading?

 • Shares.

-However, you may still be able to bring forward a personal injury claim against a dissolved company.
+However, you may still be able to bring forward a personal injury claim against a business that has ceased trading.
 To be able to do this, you will need to find the employer’s liability coverage that was in place at the time of the accident.
-However, due to the company being dissolved, it may be difficult to trace this policy.
+However, due to the company being dissolved, it may be difficult to trace the employer’s insurance.
 If the policy cannot be traced, there may be no one who could pay you compensation.

 Could I Claim Against A Company That Is In Administration?